 Eggs: For structure and binding.
 Using an extra yolk adds richness, moisture & chewiness to the cookie dough.

 Vanilla and almond extracts: For added flavor.
-I especially love the added depth of flavor the almond extract brings!
+I especially love the added depth of flavor the almond extract brings, but if you don’t have it on hand you can leave it out!

 Almond flour: Almond flour adds a slightly nutty flavor to this cookie dough.
 Using almond flour also adds moisture to the dough & makes it especially soft.